 - Processing operations has a legal basis in EU and a DPIA has been carried out as part of the adoption of that legal basis

-- The processing is included in the optional list to be published by each Data Protection Authority (it may include compliance pack or general authorisation already given by the Authorities at national level).
+- The processing is part of the whitelist to be published by each Data Protection Authority (it may include compliance pack or general authorisation already given by the Authorities at national level).

 - Data processing implemented before May 2018 if no change has been implemented or there is no change in the risk.
 (DPIA recommended).